Ashtavinayak Darshan: A Spiritual Pilgrimage through Maharashtra

 The Temple opens at 6 AM and closes at 10 PM daily.

-The Second Ganesha you will visit onto the second day of the yatra is the Girijatmaj of Lenyadri.
+The Second Ganesha you will visit on the second day of the yatra is the Girijatmaj of Lenyadri.

 Be strong and Have enough water with you while visiting the Girijatmaj Ganesha, as the temple is located in caves about 100 feet from the ground.